What is anal cancer?

 - Anal itching or pain

-- An mucus or jelly-like discharge from the anus
+- A mucus or jelly-like discharge from the anus

-- Constipation, bloating, diarrhoea or faecal incontinence (leakage)
+- Constipation, bloating, diarrhoea or faecal incontinence (leakage), which can cause incontinence-associated dermatitis.

 Symptoms are often thought initially to be due to haemorrhoids (piles), polyps or skin tags.